cyberconcepts/cco.webapi/README.md

 # Introduction

-This is one of a series of Python packages for the Zope-based knowledge management platform [loops](http://www.cyberconcepts.de) (in German).
+This is one of a series of Python packages for the Zope-based web application platform [loops](http://www.cyberconcepts.de) (in German).

-It contains functionalities for controlling and configuring fields in data entry forms and display views.

-There will be new modules as well as modules migrated from the current loops and cybertools repositories.
+It provides access to the loops database via a REST+JSON Web API.

-For more information see [www.cyberconcepts.org](https://www.cyberconcepts.org).
+For more information on loops and the cyberconcepts.org platform see [www.cyberconcepts.org](https://www.cyberconcepts.org).

-More to come...